fooelisa/napalm_demo/README.md

 ### Base config

-To init the router with its base config, basic connectivity needs to be established beforehand.
-The demo routers will need to be set up and have a basic setup.
-This is meant to clear the config for demo purposes.
+To init the router with its base config, basic configuration tasks need to be performed beforehand.
+The demo routers need to be set up with connectivity and access credentials.
+This is mostly meant to clear the config for demo purposes.

 * Generate intial config
 ```